-Year 10- Unit 2
+Year 10 & 11- Unit 2

 Students will develop practical skills during Year 10 by making a range of sweet and savoury products.
 In this unit learners will gain knowledge and understanding of the importance of nutrition and how to plan nutritious menus.
 They will learn the skills needed to prepare, cook and present dishes.
 They will also learn how to review their work effectively.
 This unit is synoptic and draws upon the knowledge gained in Unit 1.
-Learners will need to apply knowledge gained in the following topic areas in order to be able to complete this assessment: • the operation of the front and back of house • hospitality and catering provision to meet specific requirements • health and safety in hospitality and catering provision • food safety • preventative control measures of food-induced ill

-An assignment brief will be provided by which will include a scenario and several tasks.
+Learners will need to apply knowledge gained in the following topic areas in order to be able to complete this assessment: • the operation of the front and back of house • hospitality and catering provision to meet specific requirements • health and safety in hospitality and catering provision • food safety • preventive control measures of food-induced ill health.
+An assignment brief will be provided which will include a scenario and several tasks.
 This is to be completed in 12 hours.
-This will include a practical exam.
+This will include a practical exam and controlled assessment completed in year 11.